barebox/barebox/Documentation/devel/architecture.rst

 same barebox proper binary and then the resulting images are processed to be in the format expected by the loader.

-The loader is often a BootROM, but maybe another first stage bootloader or a hardware debugger.
+The loader is often a BootROM, but may be another first stage bootloader or a hardware debugger.

 Ideally, a single image is all that's needed to boot into barebox.